FIWARE/tutorials.Historic-Context-Flume/README.md

       retries: 5
 ```

-The `elasticsearch-db` container is listening on two ports:
+The `elasticsearch-db` container is listening on only one port:

 -   Port `9200` (ELASTICSEARCH_PORT) is the default port for a ElasticSearch server.

--   Port `9300` (ELASTICSEARCH_NODES_COMMUNICATION_PORT) is the default port for a ElasticSearch for nodes
+> Note: If you want to deploy multiplie ElasticSearch nodes, it is needed to specify the corresponding port, by default
-    communication.
-The current deployment do not need to use this port.
+> it should be `9300` (ELASTICSEARCH_NODES_COMMUNICATION_PORT) for a ElasticSearch for nodes communication.

 The `elasticsearch-db` container is driven by environment variables as shown: